 Mosquitoes die quickly after biting humans and livestock treated with the drug

-ISGlobal’s project, known as BOHEMIA (Broad One Health Endectocide-based Malaria Intervention in Africa), seeks to reduce malaria transmission by killing biting mosquitos.
-The project will evaluate impact of the mass-distribution of the anti-parasitic drug ivermectin in Tanzania and Mozambique during the rainy season, when malaria is most prevalent.
+ISGlobal’s project, known as BOHEMIA (Broad One Health Endectocide-based Malaria Intervention in Africa), seeks to reduce malaria transmission with the help of the anti-parasitic drug ivermectin, which kills biting mosquitos.
+The project will evaluate the impact of the mass distribution of ivermectin in Tanzania and Mozambique during the rainy season, when malaria is most prevalent.

-BOHEMIA complements malaria-preventing tools Unitaid already supports, including insecticide-treated bed nets, long-lasting indoor insecticide sprays, malaria vaccine, and better medicines for treatment and prevention.
+BOHEMIA complements malaria-preventing tools Unitaid supports through projects that are introducing insecticide-treated bed nets, long-lasting indoor insecticide sprays, malaria vaccine’s and better medicines for treatment and prevention.

 The impact we are seeking